n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awscertificatemanager.md

 # AWS Certificate Manager

-The AWS Certificate Manager node allows you to automate work in the AWS Certificate Manager platform and integrate AWS Certificate Manager with other applications. n8n has built-in support for a wide range of AWS Certificate Manager features, including creating, deleting, getting, and renewing SSL certificates.
+The AWS Certificate Manager node allows you to automate work in AWS Certificate Manager and integrate AWS Certificate Manager with other applications. n8n has built-in support for a wide range of AWS Certificate Manager features, including creating, deleting, getting, and renewing SSL certificates.

 On this page, you'll find a list of operations the AWS Certificate Manager node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [AWS Certificate Manager credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.
+    Refer to [AWS Certificate Manager credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.

 !!! note "Examples and Templates"
     For usage examples and templates to help you get started, take a look at n8n's [AWS Certificate Manager](https://docs.n8n.io/integrations/builtin/credentials/aws/){:target=_blank .external-link} integrations list.